sanjeevprasada/AtlantaCrime/README.md

  ...  | ...   | ...   | ...          | ...        |  ...       |    ...     |  ...

 ## Approach
 It is important to cluster based on location and time, as they are relevant features of a crime’s occurrence and are useful for a police force’s patrol.
 Hence, the mean shift algorithm would be useful as one of the unsupervised learning methods to explore, in addition to k-means clustering.
-As for supervising learning techniques, decision trees have been used as a means of classification [2, 4].
-Utilizing the severity of a crime would serve beneficial to the analysis.
-Assuming the decision tree works well, then a random forest algorithm will supplement crime analysis further.
+To finishAs for supervising learning techniques, decision trees have been used as a means of classification [2, 4].
+Utilizing the severity of a crime served beneficial to the analysis.
+The decision tree works well, so naturally a random forest algorithm will supplement crime analysis further.
 Lastly, we can explore the accuracy given by a Naive Bayes Classifier.
 All algorithms need at least half of the available training data in order to build a successful set of clusters or prediction model to suffice for trends for crimes in future years, and to provide a police department with the necessary information on how they should run their patrol.
-Throughout our modeling and data pre-processing, we expect to use primarily Python, along with a few Python packages: sci-kit learn, sci-py, pandas, and numpy.
-Given access to a computer provided by the class, we will be able to efficiently run our model using parallelization in Python and/or PySpark.
+Throughout our modeling and data pre-processing, we used primarily Python, along with a few Python packages: sci-kit learn, sci-py, pandas, and numpy.

+#### What is new in our approach?
+We generated a crime score for each neighborhood for each day.
+This is our "secret sauce".
+We believe that in order to label locations as __hotspots__, we needed to aggregate a score including heavy weightage for the most severe crimes.

 ## Visualization
 Crime instensities across the city limits of Atlanta.